jgrelet/ladcp/readme.txt

 -------------------------------------------------------------------
         	LADCP Processing v10.16.2

-Copy examples files from ladcp\m\initial_dir\examples\pirata-fr24 to your working directory and launch startup.m from Matlab.
+Copy the example files under ladcp\m\initial_dir\examples\<cruise> in your working directory.
+For a new cruise, use one of a cruise directory as a template and modify the files to your configuration.
+Launch startup.m and process_cast

+ex:
+> startup
+> process_cast(1)

 -------------------------------------------------------------------